laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 	- To retrieve a SINGLE interview, make a GET request to: http://localhost:8000/interviews/1
 	_NOTE: Replace the 1 with the ID number of the interview you wish to retrieve._

-	-  To create an interview, make a POST to:http://localhost:8000/interviews
+	-  To create an interview, make a POST request to:http://localhost:8000/interviews

 	- To get ALL interviews, make a GET request to: http://localhost:8000/interviews